 All proceedings in NSW Courts, being courts of record, are recorded.

-The Reporting Services Branch of the Department of Attorney General and Justice is the primary provider of recording and transcription services to the Courts and Tribunals of New South Wales.
+The Reporting Services Branch of the Department of Justice is the primary provider of recording and transcription services to the Courts and Tribunals of New South Wales.
 The Branch records all formal court proceedings, both criminal and civil, in major jurisdictions.